vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

    https://example.com/.well-known/pgp-publickey.txt
    ```

-## Step 3: Verifying the Signature
+## Step 3: Confirm the authenticity
 To confirm the authenticity of the `security.txt` file, anyone can verify it using your public key.

 ### 1. Import the Public Key